 (Some of these apply to StagCom too)

 It is currently possible to see devices in the "Select Device" dialog box which are not supported by the current firmware revision if the xxxxxx.DAT file, where xxxxxx is the programmer/module name, is for a newer revision.
 However, if one of these is selected it will not be possible to confirm the change using the OK button, either change the selection to a supported device or use Cancel.
 Also, if the programmer firmware is later than the contents of the xxxxxx.DAT file some devices will be missing from the dialog box.
-The current release does not have these problems if the xxxxxx.DAT and SUPPORT.DAT are updated using feedback from users.
+As more firmware versions are discovered then the xxxxxx.DAT and SUPPORT.DAT can be updated.

 There is currently no help facility in the application.